OmarBazaraa/Competitive-Programming/data_structures/monotonic_queue/README.md

 You can find a complete code for the monotonic queue implemented by two stacks in this [link](https://github.com/OmarBazaraa/Competitive-Programming/blob/master/data_structures/monotonic_queue/monotonic_queue_using_stacks.cpp).

 ### Double Ended Queue
-In this implementation, in order to find the maximum value pushed in the queue so far, we will use a double ended queue (say **_deq_**) (i.e. a simple queue but can be accessed from either ended: front, and back).
+In this implementation, in order to find the maximum value pushed in the queue so far, we will use a double ended queue (say **_deq_**) (i.e. a simple queue but can be accessed from either ends: front, or back).

 We will also need a basic queue (say **_que_**) to store the actual elements.